 The word ‘abrasive’ is a scary word to use in relation to toothpaste.
 After all, you wouldn’t rub your teeth with sandpaper!
 But for a toothpaste to do its job properly, it does have to use abrasive ingredients.

 The problem is that if toothpaste is too abrasive it can damage tooth enamel leading to sensitivity and cavities.
-Plus the yellow dentin beneath may start to show, making teeth look discoloured.
+Plus, the yellow dentin beneath may start to show, making teeth look discolored.

 But all toothpaste manufacturers claim to strike this balance.
 How can you be sure your toothpaste really does both clean and protect?
 This is where we can help.
 In this article we list some common abrasives then explain: